Fire Mage DPS Mythic+ Tips — 12.0.5

 Sunfury Mythic+ Talents

-This Sunfury build slightly ahead of the Frostfire variant in AoE scenarios, while behind slightly behind on single-target.
+This Sunfury build is slightly ahead of the Frostfire variant in AoE scenarios, while being slightly behind on single-target.
 Generally this makes it a better spec for Mythic+, but the differences are very small either way so you really cannot go wrong with either Hero spec.
 Sunfury also has more mobility so I recommend playing Sunfury if you have no personal preference between either.

 This build can do both priority DPS and maximum AoE DPS by simply swapping the rotation depending on the pack.
 Check out the priority DPS vs AoE section below for more info.